albertoosg/Practica-IA/README.md

 comparison of which one is more efficient, which one has more clients, or the ones that lend or receive more money for investments.

-Bank
-The Bank class serves as the central entity in the simulation, managing the overall structure and operations of the bank.
+- Bank: The Bank class serves as the central entity in the simulation, managing the overall structure and operations of the bank.
 It contains general information about the bank, such as its name, the total number of branches, and any additional attributes that may define its operations.
 This class is responsible for assigning customers to branches and ensuring a balanced distribution of clients across multiple locations.

-Clients
-The Clients class is designed to represent a customer who interacts with a bank branch in a simulated environment.
+- Clients: The Clients class is designed to represent a customer who interacts with a bank branch in a simulated environment.
 This class stores and manages essential customer information while tracking their journey through the bank, from arrival to departure.
 Clients will be able to perform different operations, such as depositing or withdrawing money, investing, or